jchatel/quickmail-next-docs/integrations/managing-google-drives.md

 ![screenshot](../images/001_file-zLrMnppTYB.png)

-After that, Google Sheets will be available as an import option on the Leads List page.
+After that, Google Sheets will be available as an import option on the Leads page.

 ## Disconnecting a Google Drive Account from a Workspace